jmal98/ec2-exporter/README.md

 You can deploy this exporter using the [jmal98/ec2-exporter](https://hub.docker.com/r/jmal98/ec2-exporter/) Docker image.

-For example if using an IAM profile:
+For example if using an IAM profile, you do not need to provide any environmental credentials:

 ```bash
 docker run -d -p 9385:9385 jmal98/ec2-exporter